wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-microsoft-teams/includes/4-compare-apps-used-for-collaboration-microsoft-365.md

 1. On the **Permission policies** page, select **Org-wide app settings**.
 You can then configure the settings you want in the panel.
 2. Under **Third-party apps**, turn the following settings on or off to control access to third-party apps:

      -  **Allow third-party apps.** This option controls whether users can use third-party apps.
-By turning off this setting, your users can't install or use any third-party apps.
+When this setting is turned off, your users can't install or use any third-party apps.
      -  **Allow any new third-party apps published to the store by default.** This option controls whether new third-party apps that are published to the Teams app store become automatically available in Teams.
 You can only set this option if you allow third-party apps.
 3. Under **Blocked apps**, add the apps you want to block across your organization.
 For any third-party app you want to allow in your organization, remove the app from this blocked apps list.
-When you block an app org-wide, the app is automatically blocked for all your users, even if it's allowed in any app permission policies.
+When you block an app org-wide, the app is automatically blocked for all your users.
+It's also blocked even if the app is allowed in any app permission policies.
 4. Select **Save** for the updated org-wide app settings to take effect.

 **Additional Reading:** For more information related to managing app collaboration, see [Managing apps for Teams](/microsoftteams/manage-apps?azure-portal=true)**.**